 The College guarantees that any CASNR graduate who completes the Ensuring Your Future program and actively seeks employment will receive at least one job offer relevant to his or her academic program within the first six months after graduation.
 If you do not receive at least one employment offer, the College will pay for any course that is documented by an employer who interviewed you and found your degree program lacking critical elements.
 Career Services will administer an active resumé referral service, post job openings, provide help with resumé preparation, and prepare you for interviews with employers who are recruiting UNL students.

 The College of Agricultural Sciences and Natural Resources offers two career-related courses - Employment Seminar and Job Survival.

 The Employment Seminar is an eight-week one credit course which is open to all majors and class standings that provides assistance in various skills including: resume and cover letter development, interviewing skills, job search strategies and dining etiquette.
-This course is held on Tuesday evenings from 4-5:50pm in the Nebraska East Union during the first eight weeks of the fall semester.
+The Employment Seminar will meet in person twice and online for the first eight weeks in in the fall semester.

 AGRI 496Job SurvivalTuesdays 4-5:50 p.m., Nebraska East Union